One of the icons of the South African veld, Vachellia karroo, the Sweet Thorn, is a very spectacular tree when in full flower.

 - Suitable for larger gardens and large pavements as a shade tree, wind break, screening or feature tree.

-- Because it is both drought and cold resistant, it can be grown in areas where these factors limit choice of trees.
+- Because it is both extremely water-wise and cold resistant, it can be grown in areas where these factors limit choice of trees.

 - A very good choice for larger wildlife friendly gardens, attracting insects, butterflies and birds.